bobbyluig/eclipse/docs/src/tutorial.md

 # Audio

 Originally, the mission specified that a two legged walker needed to detect the howl in "Werewolves of London".
-I wrote the code for it, eventhough it was taken out of the final mission.
+I wrote the code for it, even though it was taken out of the final mission.

 ### Concepts